Stock Market Today: Wall Street Rebounds to Records as Federal Reserve Still Plans Rate Cuts for 2024 - ExBulletin

 In the bond market, Treasury yields had a mixed reaction.

-The yield on the 10-year Treasury note, which also takes into account long-term economic growth and inflation, first fell after the Fed's announcement and then pivoted.
-It then stood at 4.28%, compared to 4.30% on Tuesday evening.

-On Wall Street, Mexican food chain Chipotle rose 3.5% after announcing its first stock split in its history, a move that would lower the price of each stock and make it accessible to more people. investors.

-In foreign stock markets, European and Asian indices were mixed.
-Japan's market was closed for a public holiday a day after the Bank of Japan raised its benchmark interest rate for the first time in 17 years, from minus 0.1 percent to a range of zero to 0.1%.
+Markets in Europe and Asia were mixed.
+Japanese markets were closed for a public holiday a day after the Bank of Japan increased its benchmark interest rate for the first time in 17 years, increasing the rate to a range of zero to 0.1%, from minus 0.1%.

 The FTSE 100 index in London was virtually flat after UK inflation in February came in below expectations at 3.4%, marking its lowest level since September 2021.
 This supports hopes of a rate cut In the coming months.